 Allow yourself treats, look after your appearance, and maintain a healthy diet.

-Talk with a proffessional when life gets too tough.
+Talk with a professional when life gets too tough.

-This work includes image from the following sources, in order of appearance:
+This work includes images from the following sources:

 Depressed.
 Wikimedia.
 Image retrieved from https://commons.wikimedia.org/wiki/File:Depressed_(4649749639).jpg Licensed under Creative Commons Attribution-Share Alike 2.0 Generic

 Pedestrians umbrella. www.tOrange.us.
 Image retrieved from http://torange.biz/10957.html Licensed under a Creative Commons Attribution 4.0 International License.